Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning: Empirical Evaluation

-\textbf{Evaluating defenses with varied assessment metrics.} Figure \ref{exp_diff_metric} shows the performance of different defenses under various privacy metrics.
-As can be seen, \sysname consistently achieves a superior trade-off between privacy and utility when evaluated using different privacy metrics.
+\textbf{Multi-Metric evaluation.} Figure \ref{exp_diff_metric} shows the performance of defenses under various privacy metrics.
+As can be seen, \sysname achieves a superior trade-off between privacy and utility across a multiplicity of evaluation metrics.
 For instance, \sysname enables the inclusion of approximately 30\% noise information in constructed data with negligible impact on the model's performance, whereas Soteria achieves only around 20\% noise inclusion capability.

-\textbf{Safeguarding different model architectures.} We here examine the performance of different defenses when applied to ResNet.
-The corresponding results are presented in Figure \ref{exp_diff_model}.
-Remarkably, \sysname exhibits a superior trade-off between utility and privacy, especially when applied to larger models (ResNet18) compared to baselines.
-We hypothesize that this can be attributed to the increased non-linearity capacity of larger models, rendering the assumptions of other defenses less valid and consequently leading to degraded effectiveness.
+\textbf{Safeguarding different model architectures.} Figure \ref{exp_diff_model} presents the performance of various defenses when applied to ResNet and ViT.
+Remarkably, \sysname exhibits a superior trade-off between utility and privacy, particularly manifest when implemented on larger-scale models.
+We hypothesize that this can likely be attributed to the increased non-linearity capacity of large models, rendering the underlying assumptions of other defenses less valid and consequently leading to degraded effectiveness.

-\textbf{Safeguarding different datasets.} We also evaluate the performance of \sysname on different datasets, SVHN and CIFAR100.
-The results not only confirm the consistent superior performance of \sysname, but also reveal two noteworthy observations.
+\textbf{Safeguarding different datasets.} We extend our examination to alternative datasets, namely SVHN and CIFAR100.
+The results, as shown in Figure \ref{exp_diff_dataset}, not only confirm the consistent superiority of \sysname' performance, but also reveal two noteworthy observations.
 Firstly, we observe a better reconstruction quality for attacks carried out on SVHN, with the highest achieved PSNR approaching 40.
 This is probably because SVHN is a less sophisticated dataset, rendering the construction easier.
 Secondly, we observe the remarkable effectiveness of \sysname compared to baselines when applied to the CIFAR100 dataset, suggesting that \sysname exhibits greater resilience in handling more complex datasets.